Some posts contain compensated links. Please read this disclaimer for more info.

 What To Do In Slovenia In Winter: Find The Best Ski Resort In Slovenia & More

 Are you planning to visit Slovenia during the cold winter months?
-Here are some ideas what to do there.
-Don’t worry, there is plenty going on in every season, but winter in Slovenia is truly something special.
+Here are some ideas of what to do there.
+Don’t worry, there is plenty going on in every season, but winter in Slovenia is extraordinary.

 Enjoy The Festive Christmas Markets

 My personal favorite part of Slovenia winter tourism are the numerous winter markets.
 Every town has its own one, but don’t miss the main one in Ljubljana.

 Stalls with tasty treats and adorable gifts become the center of the city’s social life throughout December.
 So, what to do in Ljubljana in winter exactly?
 Walk along the Ljubljanica River, check out many wooden stalls, and listen to free concerts in a few different open-air venues.
 It’s all easy to reach on foot, so be sure to leave the hire car parked safely.

 We love to visit early and have our brunch in Ljubljana.
 It gets more crowded in the evening since the location is perfect for meeting friends over some mulled wine or tea and deciding where to continue the evening.